evogelsa/dcs-real-weather/README.md

           "RainyPreset1",
           "RainyPreset2",
           "RainyPreset3"
-          ], // List of weather presets you do not want to be chosen "runwayAGL": 200 // Optional AGL of the runway mentioned in the icao field.
+          ] // List of weather presets you do not want to be chosen },
-    },
     "fog": {
       "enabled": true,           // set to false to disable fog